Time for a little English pop quiz:

 10 Useful One-word Japanese Expressions to Learn by Heart

 You’ll hear these and many other expressions used over and over in natural Japanese conversation!
 See for yourself by checking out the authentic videos on FluentU.
-Just for fun, try keeping a tally of how many times you hear each of these words in the music videos, movie clips, news and other real-world videos you can find on FluentU.

 The immersive, entertaining content of FluentU makes grammar and vocabulary much more memorable.
 And you get a better sense of how these words are actually used!
 That makes us want to yell the first word on this list!